Tes3awy/register-fabric-nodes/README.md

 > If you don't know what to select in the `Node Type` column, select `unspecified`.

-In `Node Role` column (Column B), you are able to select only one of the following two node roles:
+In `Node Role` column (Column B), you can select only one of the following three node roles:
 1. `spine`
 2. `leaf`
+3. `unspecified`

-After filling all columns in `Fabric-Nodes.xlsx` file, run the application.
+After filling all columns in `Fabric-Nodes.xlsx` file, double check your entries.

+> After a successful run, the node is removed from the `Nodes Pending Registration` tab table to `Registered Nodes` tab table and you cannot by any means change neither the node type nor node id.

+Finally, run the application.

 **Windows**